FlutterPackages/storybook_toolkit_old/README.md

 Almost all the functionality is provided by plugins.
 Even contents and knobs are plugins (although they are first-party plugins).

-Plugins documentation is TBD, but you can take a look at the existing first-party plugins:
+Here is list of all our plugins:
 - ContentsPlugin
 - DeviceFramePlugin
 - KnobsPlugin